How Liberal Arts Engineering Degrees Prepare Students for an AI Future

 What Are “AI-Proof Skills”—and Why Do They Matter in Engineering?

-At the 2025 IECA conference in Detroit, I led a session based on my article “Best Colleges for Artificial Intelligence (AI) Majors”.
-But what resonated most with families and counselors wasn’t the list of schools—it was a deeper conversation: What skills truly make students irreplaceable in an AI-driven world?
+At the 2025 Independent Educational Consultant Association (IECA) conference in Detroit, I led a session based on my article “Best Colleges for Artificial Intelligence (AI) Majors.”
+But what resonated most with conference participants wasn’t the list of schools—it was a deeper conversation: What skills truly make students irreplaceable in an AI-driven world?

 In that session, we explored the kinds of skills that remain essential even as technology advances—skills like critical thinking, ethical judgment, and creativity—alongside communication, emotional intelligence, adaptability, and practical judgment.
 These aren’t just AI-proof—they’re future-proof.